bitfieldlabs/afterglow/README.md

 The basic principle involves resampling of the original lamp matrix signals at 4kHz.
 This allows for PWM LED dimming with 3 bits (8 brightness steps).

-The resampled signal is output via serial to parallel shift registers an driven by 16 MOSFETs.
+The resampled signal is output via serial to parallel shift registers driving 16 MOSFETs.

 Make sure to check the ![wiki](https://github.com/smyp/afterglow/wiki) for detailed information and instructions.